LeZhuck/HackTheBox/README.md

 # HackTheBox
-Note of what I learned in HackTheBox
+Note of what I've learned in HackTheBox